MicrosoftDocs/azure-devops-yaml-schema/task-reference/xcode-v5.md

 **`sdk`** - **SDK**<br>
 `string`.
 Default value: `$(SDK)`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specify an SDK to use when building the Xcode project or workspace.
+Specifies an SDK to use when building the Xcode project or workspace.
 From the macOS Terminal application, run `xcodebuild -showsdks` to display the valid list of SDKs.
-The default value of this field is the variable `$(SDK)`.
-When using a variable, make sure to specify a value (for example, `iphonesimulator`) on the [Variables](/azure/devops/pipelines/build/variables) tab.
+When using a variable, specify a value (for example, `iphonesimulator`) on the [Variables](/azure/devops/pipelines/build/variables) tab.
 <!-- :::editable-content-end::: -->
 <br>